e-krebs/check/README.md

 - [ ] don't use `jest` types but our own
 - [ ] mocks
 - [ ] deal with multiple files
-  - [ ] accept a glob / pattern
+  - [x] accept a glob / pattern
   - [ ] run multiple files in parallel
-  - [ ] output short version of success/errors when multiple files
+  - [x] output short version of pass/fail when multiple files
+  - [x] output recap of errors if any
+- [ ] read config instead of cli arguments
 - [ ] expose commands to be used from the outside: `check example`
 - [ ] write recap at the end (nb test suites, nb tests, time, etc.)
 - [ ] publish a package